hSaria/ChromaTerm/docs/api/introduction.md

 ### [`Color`](../color)

-A `Color` is the simplest way to color your output; it adds the necessary ANSI codes and returns the string right back.
+A `Color` is the simplest way to highlight text.

 ```
 #!python